AndreLouisCaron/a-tale-of-event-loops/README.rst

    ...                 tasks.extend((t, None) for t in watch.pop(task, []))
    ...             else:
-   ...                 # NEW: dispatch request sent by awaitable object since ...                 #      we now have 3 diffent types of requests.
+   ...                 # NEW: dispatch request sent by awaitable object since ...                 #      we now have 3 different types of requests.
    ...                 if data and data[0] == 'spawn':
    ...                     tasks.append((data[1], None))
    ...                     tasks.append((task, data[1]))